 If you know more or less when to expect your period, you can prepare yourself better.
-So instead of overworking and stressing that the even is ruined because you can’t wear your white dress anymore, you’ll be able to plan things around your period and make it a less stressful time for yourself.
+So instead of overworking and stressing that the event is ruined because you can’t wear your white dress anymore, you’ll be able to plan things around your period and make it a less stressful time for yourself.

 - Help with your mental health

 A period is no joke; it affects our mental state a lot.
 I don’t know about you, but I usually get more irritable and much more sensitive.
 My mental health is out of the window!

 Tracking my period helps me see the trends and connections and calm myself before my brain spirals out of control.

 It might be a good idea to have a mood tracker next to your period tracker so you can see some correlations and patterns better.

 How To Track Period And What To Include